Mindfulness is a term that is being used more and more often, but for many, it is not clear what it is and how it is done.

 When we look at it that way, it is easy to see why our bodies are constantly stressed.
-Even if there is not a stress present currently, when we think of a prior or future stress, our body experiences it the same way.
+Even if there is not a stressed present currently when we think of prior or future stress, our body experiences it the same way.

 The Effects of Cortisol and Stress

 Cortisol and adrenaline levels shoot up, responding to stress whether it is real or perceived.
 Then a cascade of effects runs through our body, varying for each person.
 One person might feel their heart race or the blood pressure rise, while another person feels anxious, tense, and/or irritable.
 Just imagine: if this goes on day in and day out, our bodies never get a break – a chance to just settle in, rest, and recover.

 Mindfulness – which can be as simple as taking five minutes to take a walk outside, laugh, listen to music, move your body, or breathe, all while thinking about the present – can reset your stress response, erase the worry, and allow you to come back to what you were doing with a renewed sense of purpose.

 Meditation is a form of mindfulness, which often involves sitting in a quiet place, perhaps chanting, and mostly practicing letting go of thoughts that come to your mind.
 What a concept!
 “Let It Go” is not just the name of the most popular song from the recent Oscar-winning movie, but it is something we can learn to do to benefit our health.

 Related Story: Let It Go: The 5 Health Benefits of Forgiveness

 All you do is just notice when a thought comes to mind, and then let it go.
 Don’t get attached to the thought or follow it through.
 Allow yourself to be in the space between thoughts.